qcode-software/qcode-tcl/doc/validation.md

 In order to validate arguments for a request handler they must be present as the name of a column in the data model because the data type of the column is used to validate against.
 For example, if a request handler had an argument `post_id` then validation would look to the data model to obtain the data type of a column with the name `post_id`.
 If no such column exists then an error is thrown.

-Once the data type is obtained from the data model it is checked using [`qc:is`] and [`qc::castable`].
+Once the data type is obtained from the data model it is checked using [`qc::is`] and [`qc::castable`].
 See [Data Types: is, cast, castable] for more information on these ensembles.

 As items are validated the record object of the [global JSON response] is set up with the results of validation for each item.